Nigeria's twin town ponders cause of multiple births

 Others have pointed to the popularity of Amala - a local dish made from yams and cassava flour.
 One theory is that yams prompt the production of gonadotropins, a chemical agent that stimulates the production of eggs.

-Ekujumi Olarenwaju, an obstetrician gynaecologist based in Lagos, around 100 miles (160 km) away, believes the causes of the phenomenon lie elsewhere because the same kind of yam is eaten elsewhere in the world without the same result.
+Ekujumi Olarenwaju, an obstetrician gynecologist based in Lagos, around 100 miles (160 km) away, believes the causes of the phenomenon lie elsewhere because the same kind of yam is eaten elsewhere in the world without the same result.

 “Thus far scientifically, no one can say this is the reason,” said Olarenwaju.
 “One of the plausible reasons is the hereditary aspect of it because maybe over the years they inter-marry, they now have that gene being pooled and concentrated in that environment,” he said.